Chemiculs/qengine/README.md

 ![import protection](img/importer.png)

-If you do not want the overhead of GetProcAddress() being called repeatedly, I have added the ability to store the imported function bound to its prototype as a local or global object which can be directly invoked for a small performance gain
+If you do not want the overhead of GetProcAddress() being called repeatedly, I have added the ability to store the imported function bound to its prototype as a local or global object which can be directly invoked for a potential performance gain, and cleaner / more organized appearing code
-(I have not checked myself, but I doubt the compiler will know precisely what we are doing and will perform an Export Table lookup at every GetProcAddress() call).
+(I have not checked myself, but I doubt the compiler will know precisely what we are doing and will perform unnecessary logic)

-This is useful if you are calling the imported function in a loop or by any other means calling it repeatedly, below is an example specific to this use case :
+:

 ```cpp